 In 2017–18, the majority of closed episodes for all clients, included:

-- where an additional treatment was provided as a supplementary to the main treatment, other (3%), was the most common additional treatment, followed by counselling (2%).
+- where an additional treatment was provided as a supplementary to the main treatment, counselling (7%) was the most common type of additional treatment, followed by other (2%).

 Over the period 2013–14 to 2017–18:

 - counselling remained the most common main treatment, despite the proportion of closed episodes dropping from 62% in 2013–14 to 44% in 2017–18

 - assessment only increased from 18% in 2013–14 to 32% in 2014–15, but has decreased over the past three years to 23% in 2017–18

 - rehabilitation increased, climbing from 5% in 2013–14 to 21% in 2017–18, the proportion of episodes for rehabilitation is higher in Tasmania than the national rate (Table SE TAS.20)